Tennessee Labor Laws Guide

 There are certain leave benefits that Tennessee employers are obliged to secure for their employees.

-But, by law, Tennessee employers are not obligated to provide some other leaves of absence.
+But, by law, Tennessee employers aren’t obligated to provide any other leaves of absence.

 That’s why we’ve divided types of leave into 2 categories: